mikesol/wall/docs/src/validation-1.md

 ## Cumulative validation

-The Wall compiler keeps a running tab of the strictest possible validation rule applicable to each thing, named or unnamed.
-In the case of a fully deterministic Wall program, every element has the strictest possible validation.
-That means that functions do not need return types: the return type is completely deterministic and entirely based on how the function is applied to input.
+The Wall compiler keeps a running tab of the strictest possible validation rule applicable to each value, named or unnamed.

 ```
 w> c = 5